Sales & Marketing Advice

 1. Be relatable.
 Businesses build trust by establishing common ground with their audience.
 Even huge companies like Amazon seem relatable to an audience when you read about their modest beginnings in the Bezos family garage.

 3. Be real.
-Don’t embellish or exaggerate because you think it will make a better story.
+Don’t embellish or exaggerate; this will make a better story.
 People appreciate authenticity, and being honest about your business’s journey can do more for you than editing your history.

 4. Be clear in your message.
 What sort of emotion are you trying to inspire with your story?
 Empathy?
 Sadness?
 Hope?
 All of these can have their place in a marketing strategy, but it’s essential to have a clear vision of your message so you don’t get lost in the weeds.
 Your brand story should be a passenger train, not a rollercoaster.

 5. Stay consistent.
 Once you have a great brand story, you want to share it consistently across all platforms.
 Your social media pages should tell the same story as your website.
-Consistency will attract and retain customers over time; one consistent story is more memorable than many different ones.
+Consistency will attract and retain customers over time; one consistent story is more memorable than many.

 Strategic storytelling in business is essential for leaders to learn and exploit.
-So when you want to develop your storytelling techniques for business, fill out my contact form, and let’s schedule a virtual meeting to help you make a plan.
+If you want to develop your business storytelling techniques, fill out my contact form, and we can schedule a virtual meeting to help you make a plan.

 Coach Dave